HCPT – The Pilgrimage Trust: History

 HCPT is a charity which was formed in 1956 when Dr. Michael Strode first took four children with disabilities on a pilgrimage holiday to Lourdes, establishing a new approach to pilgrimage for children with disabilities.

 From HCPT grew the Hosanna House Trust, which was the response to a request from young adults for an opportunity to experience a similar holiday to that of the children.
 Today, Hosanna House, the Trust's residential centre just outside Lourdes in Bartrès, takes nearly 2,000 pilgrims in groups of 40 to 50, many of whom have disabilities or special needs.
-These guests stay for a week between Easter and November.
+These guests stay for week between Easter and November.

 In 1996, HCPT celebrated the 40th Anniversary of the Pilgrimage Trust.
 Here, the whole Pilgrimage, of around 5000 people, congregate in St Bernadette's Basilica for the Trust Mass, the culmination of which is the singing of the song 'Rise and Shine', the unofficial HCPT Anthem.

 In 1998 HCPT and the Hosanna House Trust were combined as "HCPT - The Pilgrimage Trust".